 conversionProvenance property

 If the run object (§3.12) containing a result object was produced by a converter, the result object MAY contain a property named conversionProvenance whose value is an array of one or more unique (§3.9) analysisToolLogFileContents objects (§3.19) which specify the portions of the analysis tool’s output that the converter transformed into the result object.

-If the run object was produced by an analysis tool, the conversionProvenance property SHALL be absent.
+A direct producer SHALL NOT emit the conversionProvenance property.

 The value of this property is an array, rather than a single analysisToolLogFileContents object, because, depending on the analysis tool, the converter might need to bring together information from multiple output files to synthesize the result object.